CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/prerequisites.md

     1. Record the fingerprint and the computer name of the server in one of the `Application Server` sections of the text file created in the initial step.
 1. Request a licence by raising a case in the [Cortex Service Portal](https://support.cortex.co.uk/), including the contents of the text file containing all of the fingerprint information in the body of the case.
-1. When the licence has arrived, copy it to a folder located at `%ProgramData%\Cortex\Licences` on the Web Application Server.
+1. When the licence has arrived, copy the file `Licence.lic` to `%ProgramData%\Cortex\Licences` on the Web Application Server, creating the `Cortex` and `Licences` folders if they don't exist.

 ## Additional Load Balancer Server Requirements